material-components/material-components-web/packages/mdc-textfield/README.md

 Mixin | Description
 --- | ---
 `mdc-text-field-bottom-line-color($color)` | Customizes the text field bottom line color except the outline and textarea variants.
-`mdc-text-field-focused-outline-color($color)` | Customizes the outline border color when the text field is focused.
 `mdc-text-field-hover-bottom-line-color($color)` | Customizes the hover text field bottom line color except the outline and textarea variants.
-`mdc-text-field-hover-outline-color($color)` | Customizes the outline border color when the text field is hovered.
 `mdc-text-field-ink-color($color)` | Customizes the text entered into the text field.
 `mdc-text-field-label-color($color)` | Customizes the text color of the label.
 `mdc-text-field-line-ripple-color($color)` | Customizes the color of the default line ripple of the text field.